-It is the creation of Hugh Nini and Neal Treadwell, a married couple who spent the past two decades of their life scouring every flea market, estate sale, and online auction for these photographs.
+It's the creation of Hugh Nini and Neal Treadwell, a married couple who spent the last two decades scouring every flea market, estate sale and online auction for these photographs.

-Hugh Nini and Neal Treadwell spent the past two decades of their life scouring every flea market, estate sale, and online auction for photographs of men in love from a time when being in same-sex relationships had dire consequences.
-Over the course of their meticulous search, the married couple managed to accumulate over 2800 previously unpublished snapshots portraying tender moments of romantic love between male couples from the 100-year period between the 1850s and 1950s.
-What started off as a personal project, grew into something so powerful and significant that Neal and Hugh knew they had to share it with the world.
+Hugh Nini and Neal Treadwell spent the last two decades scouring every flea market, estate sale and online auction for photographs of men in love from a time when being in same-sex relationships had dire consequences.
+Over the course of their meticulous search, the married couple managed to accumulate more than 2800 previously unpublished snapshots portraying tender moments of romantic love between male couples from the 100-year period between the 1850s and 1950s.
+What started off as a personal project grew into something so powerful and significant that Treadwell and Nini knew they had to share it with the world.

 "The range of individuals shown is extensive, covering nineteenth-century working-class men, fashionably dressed businessmen, university students, and soldiers and sailors of all ages—spanning the time between the Civil War and World War II, and into the 1950s," they explained.

-Neal and Hugh's collection boasts of photos from all over the world, including Australia, Bulgaria, Canada, Croatia, France, Germany, Japan, Latvia, the United Kingdom, and the United States.
-While some were retrieved from old shoe boxes and battered suitcases, others were scored by the couple from estate sales, family archives, and competitive online auctions.
+Treadwell and Nini's collection boasts photos from all over the world, including Australia, Bulgaria, Canada, Croatia, France, Germany, Japan, Latvia, the United Kingdom and the United States.
+While some were retrieved from old shoe boxes and battered suitcases, others were scored by the couple from estate sales, family archives and competitive online auctions.